bSI-InfraRoom/MVD-Infra-Test-Instructions/E2b-ASTPC/README.md

 ## Summary (intent)

+This test case uses one unique dataset to progressively asses multiple IFC 4.3 capabilities. **export**

-This test case uses the elements of the railway track domain listed [below](#Itemised-Roots) to certify the following capabilities:
+The dataset is represented by a short portion of railway line (800 m), including: 2 alignments, and the elements of the railway track domain listed [below](#Itemised-Roots).

+Starting from this dataset, the following capabilities will be tested in 3 steps:

 - Step 1:
    - Railway alignment (with cant)